arshiahaeri89/Hozor-Geiab/README.md

 1. Install python, pip, and virtualenv in your system.
 2. Clone the project using `git clone https://github.com/arshiahaeri89/Hozor-Geiab.git`.
-3. In the app folder, rename the `config.py.sample` to `config.py` and do proper changes.
+3. In the api folder, rename the `config.py.sample` to `config.py` and do proper changes.
 4. DB configs are in config.py.
 5. Create a virtualenv named venv using `virtualenv venv`
 6. Connect to virtualenv using `source venv/bin/activate` in GNU-Linux and MacOs and `./venv/Scripts/activate` in Windows.